 \subsection{HyperPrior Thompson sampling}

 In our first algorithm, we removed one layer of optimism.
-In our second algorithm, we adopt a fully Bayesian algorithm by using a hyperposterior sampling scheme where both the prior and the mean function are sampled from their respective posteriors.
-By shedding the optimism over the selected prior $p_t$, HP-GP-TS should be able avoid costly exploration by selecting likely priors instead of optimistic ones.
+The second algorithm we study is a fully Bayesian algorithm that uses a hyperposterior sampling scheme where both the prior and the mean function are sampled from their respective posteriors.
+By shedding the optimism over the selected prior $p_t$, HP-GP-TS should be able to avoid costly exploration by selecting likely priors instead of optimistic ones.